Differential/docs/GUIDEBOOK.md

 ## Workplace

 Working around your peers is highly encouraged as it allows for better communication and greater collaboration, but it’s not required on a daily basis.
-Nor are you assigned a daily time to show up and leave (9 to 5).
+Nor are you assigned a daily time to show up and leave.
 Rather what’s important is that you accomplish great work.

 ## Vacations